ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/intro-to-commandbox.md

 ## Installation

 CommandBox is a Java-based executable that will run on most recent desktop operating systems (Linux, Mac OS X, Windows).
 Since it is a command line tool that uses a shell interface, it does not even require an operating system using a GUI.
+Below is a simple guideline to get you up and running, but an [in-depth guide](https://commandbox.ortusbooks.com/content/setup/setup.html) can be found here: https://commandbox.ortusbooks.com/content/setup/setup.html

 ### Requirements